View Model Cache Tags for Proper Cache Invalidation

 Internal Documentation

-The following content documents Hyvä's internal implementation.
-Understanding these details is not required to use view model cache tags—simply implement IdentityInterface on your view models.
+The following content documents Hyvä's internal implementation of view model cache tag collection.
+Understanding these details is not required to use view model cache tags — simply implement IdentityInterface on your view models and return cache tags from getIdentities().

 How ViewModelRegistry Collects Cache Tags

-Cache tags are collected lazily—getIdentities() is not called until the response is being finalized.
-This is important because some view models accumulate data during rendering.
+View model cache tags are collected lazily — getIdentities() is not called until the response is being finalized by Magento.
+This lazy evaluation is important because some view models accumulate data progressively during rendering rather than loading all data upfront.

-For example, the Navigation view model builds its cache tags as it traverses the category tree during menu rendering.
-Calling getIdentities() too early would miss categories loaded later in the render process.
+For example, the Navigation view model builds its cache tag list incrementally as it traverses the category tree during menu rendering.
+Calling getIdentities() too early would return incomplete cache tags, missing categories loaded later in the render process.
+Lazy evaluation ensures all view model data is fully loaded before cache tags are collected.

 Supported Cache Configurations